The way forward for your humanitarian career

 - A Systems Dynamics Approach to Evidence-Based Policy Design for HIV/AIDS Response Programs.

 Students earn both a Master of Advanced Studies (MAS) degree and a Lean Six Sigma Green Belt certificate.

 MASHLM welcomes applications from individuals with:

 - at least three years of relevant work experience;

-- a Bachelor degree or an equivalent professional diploma awarded by a recognized institution in the area of logistics, humanitarian aid, public service, or non-profit management.
+- a Bachelor degree or an equivalent professional diploma awarded by a recognized institution

-In special cases, candidates age 25 or more, although lacking the above mentioned university qualifications, may be admitted if their training and work experience is deemed to be sufficient and relevant.
+In special cases, candidates age 25 or more, although lacking the above-mentioned university qualifications, may be admitted if their training and work experience is deemed to be sufficient and relevant.

 Applications are evaluated on a rolling basis until all places are filled.
 Students requiring a visa for Switzerland are strongly urged to apply as early as possible.
 The visa process can take up to 3 months.